Bixal/methods/_methods/archive/bodystorming.md

 redirect_from:
 description: An improvisational brainstorm based on interaction and movement with the body.
 category:
-what: An improvisational brainstorm based on interaction and movement with the body.
 why: To remind participants that interactions are human and physical, to teach stakeholders empathy for users, and to get away from our computers.
 timeRequired: 1-2 hours
 ---